Getting Started

 Request the necessary permissions and features

-Before starting the scan process, it is crucial to check and request some permission, as they are required for the SDK to function correctly.
+Before starting the scan process, it is crucial to define the permissions required for the SDK to function correctly.

 • Android